nedpals/sulatcms/README.md

 ## Pre-launch plans
 - [ ] Make Github and Gitlab as default platforms
+  - [x] Gitlab support
+  - [x] Github support (Partial support for now, only supports loading of files)
-- [ ] Implement few API's for plugins
+- [x] Implement few API's for plugins
 - [ ] Cleanup the UI
 - [ ] Target file size should be atleast between *100-300kb*